oucb/scrapez/README.md

 * Search and download files from any extension format (pdf, xml, png, css, html, js, ...).
 * Search and download videos and music from popular platforms (YouTube, Vimeo, VK, Spotify, Deezer, Dailymotion, Pandora, ...).
-* Music, Documents and Videos organized
+* Organize scraped Music, Documents, Videos and Links.
-* Bookmarks visualization to categorize links
+* Visualize and categorize Bookmarks and Links.
-* Files downloaded locally automatically
+* Backup scraped data locally or on the cloud.

 ## Install